abhinandan-verma/emailer/README.md

 ## Overview

 Email-AI is a tool that automates the process of reading, categorizing, and responding to emails in Google and Outlook accounts based on the context using AI.
-The tool leverages BullMQ for task scheduling and OpenAI for context understanding and automated replies.
+The tool leverages BullMQ for task scheduling and Gemini AI for context understanding and automated replies.
 The tool is built using TypeScript and Next.js.

 ## Features